- Manhasset Union Free School District

 · Other individuals: Penalties may range from a warning up to and including denial of future access to school property.

-Training needs in support of this bullying prevention and intervention program will be reflected in the District’s annual professional development plan, new teacher orientation, in curriculum and will be considered in the budget process.
-The Dignity Act Coordinator (“DAC”), administrative employees and other staff, such as counselors or social workers who have specific responsibilities for investigating and/or resolving complaints of bullying shall receive yearly training to support implementation of this policy, regulation and on related legal developments.
+Training needs in support of this bullying prevention and intervention program will be reflected in the District’s annual professional development plan, new teacher orientation, and in curriculum and will be considered in the budget process.
+The Dignity Act Coordinator (“DAC”), administrative employees and other staff, such as counselors or social workers who have specific responsibilities for investigating and/or resolving complaints of bullying will receive yearly training to support implementation of this policy, regulation and on related legal developments.